devsu/loopback-validations-mixin/README.md

 ```

 As you can see, you can set an optional `methodsFile` option, to define the file that contains the methods needed by `validatesAsync` and `validates` options.

+Do not forget to add `allowNull` and `allowBlank` if the property is optional.
+Otherwise [it will fail](https://github.com/strongloop/loopback-datasource-juggler/issues/541) when the parameter is not passed.

 In the `employee-validation-methods.js` file: